AppFlowy-GitHub-Octernship/project-template-repo/README.md

 #### Getting Started

-This project is a starting point for a AppFlowy editor plugin sample.
+This project is a starting point for an AppFlowy editor plugin.

 ```bash
 # Please make sure the version of your flutter is 3.3.10